 JeffersonCountyhas an Auditor on staff that performs financial monitoring of all sub-ecipient contrats forfinancial compliance.
-Te progm staff aso peformsonitoring of all contractso ensure that the program rquirements aremet.
+Te progm staff as peformsonitoring of all contracts o ensure that the progam ruirements are met.
 Should any issues arise during these monitoring, actions will be taken to resolve documentation error and if the issue is not able to be resolved, funding will be reduced accordingly.

 Only expenditures that are eligible CDBG activities, address disaster-related needs directly related to the approved natural disaster, and meet at least one (1) of the national CDBG objectives will be funded.
-The Jefferson Countystaff will review all invoices with the appropriate supporting documentation before issue payments.
+The Jefferson County staff will review all invoices with the appropriate supporting documentaion before issue payments.
 Inspections will also be performed before final payments are released.

-JeffersonCountywill take appropriate action in all instances of noncompliance, fraud, and mismanagement including, but not limited to, disallowing ineligible costs, terminating contracts/agreements, and requiring repayment of funds.
+JeffersonCountywill take appropriate action in all instances of noncopliance, fraud, and mismanagement including, but not limited to, disallowing ineligible costs, terminating contracts/agreements, and requiring repayment of funds.

-Any non-housing projects involving new construction or rehabilitation of public facilities/infrastructure must provide proof of insurance and ownership to the Jefferson County Office of Community & Economic Development.
-The owner must also provide proof of any assistance previously provided through private hazard insurance, FEMA payments, SBA assistance or other sources for documentation against unduplicated benefits.
+Any non-housing projects involving new construction or rehabilitation of public facilities/infrastructure must provide proof of insurance and ownership to the Jeffersonounty Office of Community & Economic Development.amp;nbp;hownrmust also prvide proof of any assistance previously provided through private hazard insurance, FEMA payments, SBA assistance or other sources for documentation against unduplicated benefis.&nbs;

-Quality Assurance and Investigation
+Qualiy Assurance and Investigation

-JeffersonCountywill monitor contractors and sub-recipients on a regular basis to ensure quality assurance.
+JeffesonCountywillonitor contractors and sub-recipients on a regular basis to ensure quality assurance.
 Unannounced inspections and visits will be performed routinely.
 Any entity administering CDBG Disaster Recovery funding will be monitored not less than once during the contract period.
 The monitoring will address program compliance with contract provisions, including national objectives, financial management, and the requirements of 24 CFR Part 58.
 13.